Zemchar/LoveBug/README.md

 | resource - GET  | Used to get server-configured image files such as the image for a custom game                |
 | resource - POST | Used for users to upload new profile pictures                                                |
 | reqWS           | Returns info for connecting to the websocket, such as the port                               |

+## BugCore
+Bug core is the main user application.
+Mostly everything auto-configures itself on first startup.

+Partners only need to exchange BugCodes on the server they are connecting to to be connected.